grindlemire/go-rest-service-example/README.md

 ## middleware
-- The way the middleware handles requests is:
+- Request pathing is the following:
     ```
-    fingerprinting -> metrics -> auth
+    fingerprinting -> metrics -> auth -> ... -> handler
     ```
-    Because we want to fingerprint every request but run metrics on as much of the request lifecycle as possible
+    Because we want to fingerprint every request but run metrics on as much of the request lifecycle as possible.
+Right now fingerprinting, metrics, and auth are the only middleware implemented but in a real project it could easily be extended in the [middleware](./pkg/middleware) package.

 ## metrics
 - The current metrics are: